vesuxyz/docs/docs/risk/risk-reports/risk-report-instructions.md

 ## Market Risk

-Provide all relevant information that is used to assess the oracle risk.
-In particular, discuss the following items:

-- Market (spot) liquidity
-- Relative price volatility
-- Pool risk parameters

-These metrics are required for the asset itself and all enabled collateral assets.

-Derive the appropriate oracle risk rating using the following guidelines:

-- ⬜ Neutral: No shortfall possible (e.g. due to collateral asset isolation)
-- 🟩 Low: shortfall probability `>0.0% AND <=0.5%`
-- 🟨 Medium: shortfall probability `>0.5% AND <=20%`
-- 🟥 High: else

-The shortfall probability can be estimated using the [Standard Market Risk Model](https://docs.google.com/spreadsheets/d/13NE8h8NA-QS95I6Djn3qjs3fTiSEjTeP3eNFiRB2FIM/edit#gid=606009878).
+Use the [Standard Market Risk Model](https://docs.google.com/spreadsheets/d/1zU9IRKCX8xicSNd4UV78hMEw_rf-ZtGL/edit?usp=sharing&ouid=108086377410680948516&rtpof=true&sd=true), or an advanced model, to assess an asset's _Market Risk_.

-Note that each enabled collateral asset is accompanied with dedicated risk parameters resulting in a lending pair specific shortfall probability.
-The probability used to derive the risk rating is simply the maximum shortfall probability across all lending pairs.
+Note that each enabled collateral asset is accompanied with dedicated risk parameters resulting in a lending pair specific _Market Risk_.
+According to the _Standard Market Risk Model_, the asset's overall risk is then estimated using the _Max_-aggregator function.

+If an advanced model is used, explain the model including its assumptions and calibration technique or reference an appropriate resource that discusses this model.

 ## Collateral Risk